oktana-coop/automerge-pandoc/WASM_BUILD.md

 ## More Resources

 Haskell's [official docs](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html) for WebAssembly were the starting point of this implementation and are a useful resource.

+## Challenges

+The produced `automerge-pandoc.wasm` artifact is pretty big (~70-80 MB).
+Research needs to be done in order to reduce its size.